 The purpose of CCA's Graphic Design internship program is to provide level 4 (or higher) students with a grounded, real-world experience in a professional design environment under the supervision of an experienced designer.

-Employers look at whether a prospective student has interned, and this often can be a deciding factor in who is offered the job.
+Employers look at whether a prospective student has interned, and this often can be a deciding factor in who gets hired.